taskcluster/scrum/README.md

 * milestones for tracking sprint objectives
 * burndown charts

+Any issues that are purely process-based (e.g. scrum documentaion) should be filed in [the scrum repo](https://github.com/taskcluster/scrum).
+Epics are represented in Zenhub as [specially-tagged issues](https://app.zenhub.com/workspaces/taskcluster-5ed15d37c2d9744af28567dc/board?epics:settings=epicsOnly&repos=269405817).
+Since they are a process abstraction to link issues together, Epic issues should be filed in the scrum repo as well.

 ## Roles
 We have three defined roles in our agile process:
 ### 1. Product owner
 The _Product owner_ manages the product backlog and keeps the rest of the team working on the most important thing.
 They have the final decision on matters of scope.
 They can also change the scope of the current milestone or, at their discretion, end the sprint early.

 ### 2. Scrum master
 The _Scrum master_ deals with the scrum process itself.
 They run the kick-off meetings, the daily stand-ups, and the wrap-up meetings (review & retrospective) for every sprint.
 They prompt developers for status and follow-up when developers are blocked.
 They support the Product owner in whatever way the Product owner deems necessary.
 The _Scrum master_ also works with _Future sprint champions_ to ensure high quality, well-scoped milestones for future sprints.